Keith Barlow: Military career

 Barlow was commissioned as a 2nd Lieutenant in the Royal East Kent Mounted Rifles (REKMR), part of the reserve Territorial Force South Eastern Mounted Brigade, in 1911 alongside fellow Kent cricketers Allan Leach-Lewis and Eric Hatfeild as well as James Tylden, who went on to play for Kent after the war.
 His unit was mobilised in Canterbury on 4 August 1914 at the beginning of the First World War, and Barlow was appointed Acting Captain on 30 October.
 He remained in the UK when the first line elements of the REKMR were sent to the Gallipoli Campaign in September 1915, serving as second in command of the 3/1st REKMR.

 Barlow relinquished his commission due to ill health in December 1915, having been declared unfit for service by a medical board.
 He was found to be suffering from chronic nephritis, hardening of the arteries and high blood pressure.
 He had suffered nephritis, an inflammation of the kidneys, for 12 years and the disease was responsible for his ill health throughout much of his life.

 Barlow was awarded a Silver War Badge in 1916.
 He requested a medical re-examination in 1917 but was found permanently unfit for service.

 Later life

 Barlow was appointed Chairman of Wiggins Teape in 1925, having been a director since 1912.
 He was treasurer of the Royal St George's Golf Club in Sandwich and was elected a General Committee member at Kent County Cricket Club in 1920.
-He died in April 1930 aged 39.
+He died at Kensington in April 1930, aged 39.